fork-commit-merge/fork-commit-merge/README.md

 Once you've pushed your changes to GitHub, you're ready to create a pull request.
 Go to your forked repository on GitHub.

--   Click on the "Pull requests" tab and then the green "New pull request" button.

--   GitHub will direct you to the original repository that you created your fork from.
-Click the dropdown menu button labeled "base:", and select the branch of the original repository you would like to pull changes into.

--   Using the dropdown menu button labeled "compare:", select the branch that contains the changes you want to propose.

--   Click "Create pull request".
+-   You should see text "learn-to-contribute had recent pushes" and button "Compare & Pull request" next to it.

+-   Click the "Compare & Pull request" button to proceed to the pull request page of the original learn-to-contribute repository.

--   Fill in the title and description boxes to inform the original repository's maintainers about what you propose.
+-   Fill in the title and description boxes to inform what you did to make all of the tests pass successfully.

 -   Finally, click "Create pull request" to finish creating the pull request.